iSirThijs/web-app-from-scratch-1920/README.md

 ## Features
 - Check details about a game like rating, stores
 - See if there is a reddit community
+- Search on developer or creator
+- find out where to buy it

 # Contents <!-- omit in toc -->
 - [Game Explorer](#game-explorer)